Me4th/wp-travelshop-theme/travelshop/installation.md

 #### pressmind PIM Integration
-Please send the path to your WordPress Site (stage and/or production) to your pressmind Integration Manager.
+Please send the path to your WordPress site (stage and/or production) to your pressmind integration manager.
-After our Integration is done, the pressmind Application will push data changes to your site.
+After our integration is done, the pressmind application will push data changes to your site.
 Even the user can click on a preview-button or can trigger the databaseupdate manually.

-The Pressmind uses the two endpoints:
+The Pressmind uses this two endpoints:

 ```
 // Case 1: Push data on change to your site